Installing a BlazeMeter Agent using a Helm Chart

 Check the values and if something is missing, edit the values.yaml file again according to your requirements.

-Install the chart
+Install the helm chart

-To install the BlazeMeter Agent through the Helm chart, use the following command.
+To install the BlazeMeter Agent through the Helm chart, use the following command:

-helm install crane helm-crane --create-namespace --namespace=your_namespace
+helm install crane /path/to/chart --namespace <your-namepace-name>

-Verify the installation
+Verify the helm chart installation

 To verify the installation of the BlazeMeter Agent through the Helm chart, run:

-helm list -A
+helm list -n <your-namepace-name>